 When the baby is born and starts to breathe for itself, the bypass systems are no longer needed.
 Gradually over the first few days or weeks after birth, the duct (ductus arteriosus) and the hole (foramen ovale) between the upper two pumping chambers will close off and the baby’s circulation will be as described in the normal heart.

 What exactly is wrong with my baby’s heart?

 A detailed account of each specific heart abnormality (with diagrams) will be discussed with you by the fetal cardiac specialist.
-For more information, look at the diagnosis section of the LHM Filofax where you will find diagrams and a simple written description of the heart problem.
-Take the information to future appointments with your medical team, who will use it as a tool to help you gain a greater understanding of the heart problem.
+For more information, have a look at the section single ventricle heart conditions and their treatments where you will find diagrams and a simple written description of the heart problem.
+Take the information to future appointments with your medical team, who can use it as a tool to help you gain a greater understanding of the heart problem.